-- H. Carrying screwdrivers, knives, water guns, laser pointers, radios, nail clippers, or any other item that can be construed to be a weapon on the school buses.
-Electronic music devices are permitted providing they are played through headphones and at a volume audible only to the individual listener. - I. Tampering with any of the bus equipment, i.e., emergency doors, windows, or vents without the permission of the bus driver. - J. Extending any portion of their body or any object through a window of the bus. - K. Failure to occupy the seats assigned to them by the bus driver.
-Students must be seated while the bus is in operation. - L. Failure to stand a safe distance from the bus stop.
-Pushing or shoving while loading and unloading is prohibited. - M. Possession of hand-held games and toys unless approved by bus driver. - V. Some additional regulations are listed below: - A. Every student who rides a bus must get on and off at the bus stop assigned.
+- Loss of privileges for ten (10) or more days - Repeated incidents may result in removal from transportation permanently - Illegal activity will be referred to police - Expulsion - Any action deemed appropriate by the principal (i.e., removal from field trips, class parties, or special functions) - IV.
+Some additional regulations are listed below: - A. Every student who rides a bus must get on and off at the bus stop assigned.
 Any student who wishes to ride a bus other than his/her regular bus must submit a written request signed by a parent/guardian and obtain a temporary boarding pass from the building principal.
 All temporary boarding pass requests must contain a valid reason in order to be considered; e.g., family emergency, no one home to meet elementary child, etc. Requests without a reason will not be granted.
 If a student requests permission to ride to/from another student's residence, a written request is also required from the other student's parent/guardian.
 Requests should be made to school officials infrequently and only under emergency situations.
 The bus driver has the right to refuse such a student if entry causes an overload.